 If things are going well and you’re moving into 3rd date territory – ok, maybe 4th or 5th – he will likely ask you about exclusivity.
 (Here’s advice on when the right time is to be exclusive, and when it’s a red flag.)

-4. How will I know if I we’re ready to have sex?
+Q: How will I know if we’re ready to have sex?

-How do you gauge when the right time is to get intimate?
+How do you gauge how long you should wait to have sex?
 Will any of these tips help you in the future?
 Leave me a comment below.